lrusso/ClassroomPhaser/README.md

 * If the slide has an image but no text, the image will fill most the slide excluding the title area.

 * The images can be in Base64 format.

+* At the moment, the script allows courses up to 5 classes.